ayaromenok/primitives-converter-wowp/README.md

 ## How to Add to Blender-MacOS/Linux?
 If you use MacOS or Linux, take a look at [this documentation](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html) to install an addon from the application.

+## Original update from author ShadowBandit
+UPDATE: This project will not be maintained anymore.
+This is because Wargaming is now using .geometry and will remove .primitive functionality.
+I have created a new repository for my .geometry converter project